 Legacy on-premises job scheduling tools can quickly get expensive with opaque licensing and per-definition charges.
 For initial deployment, this doesn’t present too much of a problem, but as time passes, the cracks begin to show.
 Scaling automation solutions based on the number of process definitions in use can quickly send project costs spiraling out of control.
 And that’s before unexpected license audits and all the definitions built during testing.

 It’s an out-of-date pricing model that’s ill-suited to today’s cloud- and service-based world.
 It’s one that all too often means customers end up paying more than they expected.

-Redwood’s RunMyJobs is the only award-winning, fully enterprise-level workload automation platform and job scheduling solution delivered through Software-as-a-Service.
+Redwood’s RunMyJobs is the only award-winning job scheduling software, fully enterprise workload automation platform, and orchestration solution delivered through Software-as-a-Service.
 In fact, RunMyJobs was initially designed to be delivered as-a-service—unlike any other technology available.
 It significantly lowers technical debt, increases productivity and empowers IT and the business to drive digital transformation.

-In EMA’s “RADAR for Workload Automation (WLA): Q4 2019,” Redwood’s RunMyJobs solution was rated as a value leader.
+In EMA’s “RADAR for Workload Automation (WLA),” Redwood’s RunMyJobs solution was rated as a value leader.
 EMA’s Dan Twing says: